koneeb/data_mining_ex3/code/data_mining_ex3.md

     ## [1] 66

+The number of trees that minimizes the squared error loss in this run of the model is displayed above.

-The figure above displays a loss function as a result of n trees added to the ensemble for the chosen gradient boosted machine (gbm) model .
+The figure above displays a loss function as a result of n trees added to the ensemble for the chosen gradient boosted machine (gbm) model.
 The model assumes Gaussian distibution with 500 trees.
 The squared error loss is shown on the y-axis and numbers of trees is on the x-axis.
 It can be seen that the cross-validated errors represented by the green line are minimized between 40 to 90 trees.
 Therefore, the ideal number of trees to minimize error while accounting for overfitting would be
-100. The number of trees that minimizes the squared error loss in this run of the model is also displayed above.
+100.

 The RMSE between the predicted total number cases of dengue from the chosen gbm model and the actual total number of cases of dengue from the